Frequently Asked Questions on Potassium Iodide (KI)

 Since KI protects for approximately 24 hours, it should be dosed daily until the risk no longer exists.
 Priority with regard to evacuation and sheltering should be given to pregnant females and neonates because of the potential for KI to suppress thyroid function in the fetus and neonate.
 Unless other protective measures are not available, we do not recommend repeat dosing in pregnant females and neonates.

-8. Who should not take potassium iodide (KI) or have restricted use?
+7. Who should not take potassium iodide (KI) or should have restricted use?

 Persons with known iodine sensitivity should avoid KI, as should individuals with dermatitis herpetiformis and hypocomplementemic vasculitis, extremely rare conditions associated with an increased risk of iodine hypersensitivity.
 A seafood or shellfish allergy does not necessarily mean that you are allergic or hypersensitive to iodine.
 People with nodular thyroid with heart disease should not take KI.
 Individuals with multinodular goiter, Graves' disease, and autoimmune thyroiditis should be treated with caution -- especially if dosing extends beyond a few days.
 If you are not sure if you should take KI, consult your healthcare professional.

 8. What are the side effects of potassium iodide (KI)?